 In adults, lead poisoning can damage the brain and nervous system, the stomach, and the kidneys.
 It can also cause high blood pressure and other health problems.

-poisoning can occur at any age, but children are most likely to be affected by high lead levels.
-Children at highest risk include
+Lead poisoning can occur at any age, but children are most likely to be affected by high lead levels.
+Children at highest risk include those who:

 Others at risk for lead poisoning include people who:

 You may not notice any symptoms at first.
 The effects are easy to miss and may seem related to other conditions.

 Severe cases can cause seizures, paralysis, and coma.

 The doctor will ask questions and do a physical examination to look for signs of lead poisoning.
 If your doctor suspects lead poisoning, he or she will do a blood test to find out the amount of lead in the blood.

 Diagnosing lead poisoning is difficult, because the symptoms can be caused by many diseases.
 Most children with lead poisoning don't have symptoms until their blood lead levels are very high.